-Dr. Dias.
-We entered into an offer letter agreement with Dr. Dias in July 2020, which governs the current terms of Dr. Dias' employment with us.
-Pursuant to the agreement, Dr. Dias is entitled to an initial base salary of

-\$390,000 (which was subsequently increased by the Board to \$430,000, effective immediately prior to our initial public offering), is eligible to receive an annual performance bonus with a target achievement of 40% of his base salary, as determined by the Board, and was granted options to purchase an aggregate of 209,035 shares of our common stock.
-In addition, Dr. Dias is entitled to a relocation payment of \$25,000 and repayment assistance of up to \$80,000, each earned if Dr. Dias remains employed by us through the second anniversary of his commencement of employment (or if Dr. Dias is terminated by us without cause or due to his death or disability prior to such date) and each subject to repayment to us under certain circumstances.
-Dr. Dias is also entitled to certain severance benefits pursuant to the agreement, the terms of which are described below under "-Potential Payments Upon Termination or Change of Control."
-Dr. Dias is also eligible for standard benefits such as vacation and paid time off, for reimbursement of business expenses, and to participate in employee benefit plans and programs.
-Dr. Dias' employment is at will.
+Dr. Charlton.
+We entered into an offer letter agreement with Dr. Charlton in March 2022, which governs the current terms of Dr. Charlton's employment with us.
+Pursuant to the agreement, Dr. Charlton is entitled to an initial annual base salary of \$400,000, is eligible to receive an annual performance bonus with a target achievement of 40% of his base salary, as determined by the Board, and was granted an option to purchase an aggregate of 250,000 shares of our common stock.
+Dr. Charlton is also entitled to certain severance benefits, the terms of which are described below under "-Potential Payments Upon Termination or Change of Control."
+Dr. Charlton is also eligible for standard benefits such as vacation and paid time off and to participate in employee benefit plans and programs, in each case, as generally available to our regular full-time employees.
+Dr. Charlton's employment is at will.